ClickHouse/clickhouse-rs/README.md

 * [Variant data type](examples/data_types_variant.rs)

 ## Mocking
-The crate provides utils for mocking CH server and testing DDL, `SELECT`, `INSERT` and `WATCH` queries.
+The crate provides utils for mocking CH server and testing DDL, `SELECT` and `INSERT` queries.

 The functionality can be enabled with the `test-util` feature.
 Use it **only** in dev-dependencies.